daxcee/Money-Trak/README.md

 - Add Unit and UI Testing
 - Add Accessibility compliance
 - Add Localization
-- Replace GCDAsyncSocket with socket class written in Swift

 ## Description
 A new approach to managing your money, this app gives you the answer you want right up-front.
 How much money do you have to spend?
 A single number lets you know how much disposable income you have for spending.